-- 1. Mediate between God and man - 2.
-Offer sacrifices on the behalf of man

-A. The priest needs something to offer.
-The Levitical priest would offer animals that would stand in for the sinner as a substitute.

-B. The problem is that the blood of bulls and goats cannot take away sin (Hebrews 9:13 and 10:4).
+- 1. They mediate between God and man. - 2.
+They offer sacrifices to God on the behalf of man. - A. The priest needs something to offer.
+The Levitical priest would offer animals that would stand in for the sinner as a substitute. - B. The problem is that the blood of bulls and goats cannot take away sin (Hebrews 9:13 and 10:4).
 They can provide a temporary band-aid approach, which is why the High Priest had to go in the Holy of Holies every year to repeat the application of the blood.
 This is why the Roman Catholic Church repeats the mass every day.
 They have no final sacrifice for sin so they must repeat the crucifixion of Christ every day, with no end in sight.